paitiewfrance/paitiewfrance.github.io/wonder-eastern-provence/index.md

 For chocolate lovers, we will stop at the famous chocolate manufacturer Manon at Peyruis, visit their factory and probably buy some of the finest chocolate maker in France.

-We will then drive south to Les Arcs, a nice vineyards plateau located in Var.
+Dinner and Night in Manosque

-### Day 6: Thoronet Abbey - Les Arcs Chateau Sainte-Roseline
+### Day 7:  Thoronet Abbey - La Chartreuse de la Verne - St Grimaud - St-Tropez

-We will head to east side of  Var visiting  the Thoronet Abbey, founded in 1146.
+After breakfast, We will head to the Thoronet Abbey in Var, founded in 1146.
 The entire Cisterian monastery features an architecture of the finest Provencal Romanesque art, creating a feeling of unity and serenity.
 It's a peacefull and medidative place.

-### Day 7:  La Chartreuse de la Verne - St Grimaud - St-Tropez

 Head on to Collobrieres to visit the beautifull Chartreuse de la Verne,  a huge ancient monastery dated from the 12th century.
  Located in the heart of the Massif des Maures, the plateau of La Verne is a haven of peace, even in the middle of summer.
 Browse the monastery by visiting it's ancient cloister, which some cells have been rebuilt, the remains of a windmill. the kitchens (with a fireplace from the 19th century).
 Wander the arcades and serpentine decorated doors dating from the 19th century, the hotel and the old refectory.
-We end at the boutique of the monatery wander some home made honey and religious items, postal cards.

 After lunch, we will drive to Grimaud,  a charming perched medieval town sitting above the plain of Cogolins.
 Stroll along the cobbled streets,  the ancient stone houses and bulding, and wander the Chateau de Grimaud, the 11the century fortress offering a spendid view over the countryside.